A HISTORY OF ANGLO SAXON AND VIKING ENGLAND

 Further south in 630 a Christian called Sigeberht became King of East Anglia.
 He asked the Archbishop of Canterbury to send men to help convert his people.
 Meanwhile Pope Honorious sent a man named Birinus to convert the West Saxons (who lived in Hampshire).

-Missionaries also preached in the kingdom of Mercia (The Midlands) In 653 King Paeda of Merica was converted and baptised and gradually the realm was converted.
+Missionaries also preached in the kingdom of Mercia (The Midlands) In 653 King Paeda of Merica was converted and baptized and gradually the realm was converted.

 The last part of England to be converted to Christianity was Sussex.
 It was converted after 680 by St Wilfrid.